smart-on-fhir/cumulus-library/docs/api.md

 - *min_subject*: An integer setting the minimum bin size, for masking small sample size sets to help preserve patient anonymity.
 Note: if you define where_clauses, this is not used, and you should provide an equivalent method of binning patients
 - *annotation*: An external source to use for adding metadata to a counts table.
 See `CountAnnotation` below for more info.
+- `count_documentreference`, `count_encounter`, and `count_observation` have an
+    optional argument, *skip_status_filter*, which removes the check in the query for the status field being equal to its finished state.
+If you are making tables without the status, make sure you're otherwise removing documents that are in non-finished state depending on the resource type, or are otherwise handling in progress/cancelled states.

 A count generator returns the function created from the counts template.